By Rosalind Sedacca, CDC

 I, too, planned my separation mid-school year more than two decades ago.
 My son was eleven at the time.
 We told him a couple of days after Christmas but didn’t make the physical split until February 1st.

 Obviously school-year separations can be especially difficult for school-age children.
-Parents need to bend over backwards to minimize the changes and transitions in their child’s life so as to keep school-related schedules, after-school activities, playtime with friends and other routines as much the same as possible.
+Parents need to bend over backwards to minimize the changes and transitions in their child’s life.
+That will keep school-related schedules, after-school activities, playtime with friends and other routines as much the same as possible.

 Choosing to share the co-parenting responsibilities, my former husband and I each maintained a residence, intentionally located within a couple of miles from each other.
 Our son got off the school bus at one house or the other, with little disruption of his normal routine.